Nancy Isime: Early life and background

-Nancy Isime was born in Edo State to Nigerian parents of Esan descent.
-She lost her mother at the age of five and was raised by her father.
+Nancy Isime was born on 17 December 1991 in Edo State, Nigeria.
+She comes of Esan descent.
+She lost her mother when she was five years old and was raised up by her father.
+She spent her early years in Lagos, where she completed her primary and junior secondary education.
+She later moved to Benin City to finish her senior secondary education.

-She grew up in Lagos, where she had her primary and junior secondary education.
-Afterward, she left for Benin City, where she had her senior secondary education.
-She did a six-month basic course at the University of Port Harcourt in Rivers State before obtaining a diploma in Social Work at the University of Lagos.
+Isime completed a six-month basic course at the University of Port Harcourt in Rivers State.
+At that time, when she was between 17 and 19 years old, she said she did not have a place to stay after work because her father lived in Ikorodu, which was far from where she worked as a model.
+She remembered walking home as late as 2 or 3 a.m.
+Through a friend, she was introduced to Yemi Alade, who she befriended as well as allowed her to stay in her off-campus apartment until she gained admission into the university.
+She later studied at the University of Lagos, where she earned a diploma in social work.

 Career

-Nancy Isime began a career as an actress in the TV series Echoes in 2011.
+Isime began a career as an actress with the TV series Echoes in 2011.
 She is also a television presenter, known for presenting gossip show The Squeeze, technology show What's Hot, and backstage segments of MTN Project Fame season 7.

 In 2016, she replaced Toke Makinwa as the presenter of the popular show Trending on HipTV.

 She co-hosted the 2019 edition of The Headies award with Reminisce.
-She was also the presenter of The Voice Nigeria 2021.
+She was also the presenter myof The Voice Nigeria 2021.
 In 2019, Isime launched her own TV show which she called The Nancy Isime Show.
 In 2020, she co-hosted The Headies award with Bovi.

-In 2022, she starred in the Netflix original series Blood Sisters, playing the lead role of Kemi, produced by Ebonylife TV studio which is owned by Mo Abudu.
-In 2023, she starred as Shalewa in Shanty Town.
+In 2022, she played Kemi Sanya in the Netflix TV series Blood Sisters.
+She would later return as same character for the second season which was released on 5 June 2026.
+In 2023 she starred as Shalewa in Shanty Town.

+Upcoming projects

+Isime is cast of Mo Abudu's upcoming film, The Secret Lives of Baba Segi's Wives, which is to be released in December 2026.
+It is based on the 2010 novel of the same name by Lola Shoneyin.

+Other ventures

+Philanthropy

+On 20 December 2025 when Isime celebrated her 34th birthday, she built a playground at Methodist Primary School in Ikorodu, Lagos.